-- Freed data resources resulting from the invocation the method of javacard.framework.JCSystem.requestObjectDeletion() be reused. may Requirements on de-allocation after the invocation of the method are described in [R6]. - There is no conflict with FDP_ROL.1 here because of the bounds on the rollback mechanism: the execution of requestObjectDeletion() is not in the scope of the rollback because it must be performed in between APDU command processing, and therefore no transa"tion can be in"progress.
+- Freed data resources resulting from the invocation of the method javacard.framework.JCSystem.requestObjectDeletion() may be reused.
+Requirements on de-allocation after the invocation of the method are described in [R6]. - There is no conflict with FDP_ROL.1 here because of the bounds on the rollback mechanism: the execution of requestObjectDeletion() is not in the scope of the rollback because it must be performed in between APDU command processing, and therefore no transaction can be in progress.